This tender seitan-based Vegan Roast is surprisingly simple to make and perfect for dinner and even special occasions like parties and holiday meals.

 Roasting potatoes and carrots

-- Q: What beans can I use in this recipe?
 I use white beans like cannellini or great northern beans.
 Pintos are also a great option.
 Just make sure to drain and rinse them if they are from a can.

-- Q: How long does this roast last?
-It should be good in an airtight container in the refrigerator for about a week.
+Store it in an airtight container in the refrigerator for about a week.
 It also freezes well.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!